csc301-2023-fall/project-12-unicef-m/deliverables/D2/deliverable-2.md

 used to visualize large amounts of data.
 The second existing piece of software is a proof-of-concept command line cloner, that has the necessary functionality to clone Apache Superset dashboards.
 The current proof-of-concept will need to be modified in order to work with our application.

-## 2. 1-4 paragraph(s) on how you decided to divide the project and why.
-Ideally, this will be accompanied by a software architecture diagram
+## 2. How did you decided to divide the project and why.
-and how each component connects to the others.

 We have decided to divide our work into three parts into frontend, backend, and the version control feature which involves initialising the database.
 This general division is common practice because people have different skill sets and learning goals.
 One of the most important reasons for this is